When pitch fatigue is imminent, try these tips to reboot

 - Color outside the lines.
 In this evolving digital era, a standard media pitch can take several forms, such as a viral video or meme.
 When faced with a pitch you may not initially adore, consider pitching it in a different fashion.
 Perhaps you can turn your pitch into a hilarious meme?
 What about creating a brief video to showcase the merits of the product/service?
 Just shifting gears away from a phone or email pitch could open up new ideas and, in turn, build more personal interest.
 The focus will no longer be on the story placement, but perhaps how much interest your pitch can generate.

 Falling madly in love with every single pitch may not be possible, however, remember that the most welcome pitches help reporters to efficiently deliver eye-catching stories.
 As professional communicators (writers, speakers and social media mavens), PR pros can make pitching more palatable using the tips above to develop pitches they themselves would love to receive.
 Axia Public Relations can help you craft creative and exemplary pitches.
-Download Axia’s free e-book Learn Media Relations From the Media to learn more ways to generate interest in your company and brand.
+Download Axia’s e-book Learn Media Relations From the Media to learn more ways to generate interest in your company and brand.

 Wendy Bulawa Agudelo has nearly 20 years of experience in technology, business, consumer and nonprofit public relations.
 She serves on the Massachusetts Down Syndrome Congress PR Task Force and is a culinary enthusiast and champion for the special needs community.
 Wendy has worked for Axia Public Relations since September 2014.
 Learn more about Wendy Bulawa Agudelo.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.